 - Dormer conversion– A dormer is a small, flat-roofed extension with a window.
 Often two dormers are installed to create a nice symmetry.
 These allow in light and add headroom.
 Expect to pay between £25,000 – £30,000 for a standard dormer conversion.
 This type of conversion is suitable for lofts with a headroom as low as 2.3 metres.

 - Hip to gable conversion – A hip-to-gable loft conversion involves developing the sloping roof of a property into a new vertical gable wall.
 This makes the sloping part of the roof the same height as the rest of the room and gives you plenty of internal headroom.
 It is not possible to do this type of conversion on a terraced house as there is no gable end.
 This is a more complex building project and will cost around £42,000- £48,000.
 However, it will give you more usable space than the previous styles.

 - Mansard conversion – A Mansard extension involves replacing one whole side of the roof to form a straight wall and flat roof.
 The renovation involves major work and would require planning permission.
 Costs would be in the region of £45,000-£50,000 for this type of conversion but it will significantly increase your living space.

 Is your home suitable for a loft conversion?

+The type of loft conversion you choose will depend on your requirements and the structure of your home.
 The first thing to do is to measure the headroom in your loft space.
 The bare minimum required for a basic conversion is 2.3 metres.
 For a simple conversion without dormers, you will need a height of 2.5 metres.
-If the headroom is lower than this, then more structural work will need to be done to create a new loft room and this will be more expensive.
+However, if the headroom is lower than this, then more structural work will need to be done to create a new loft room and this will be more expensive.